Florida consumers 'flabbergasted' as property insurers push for double-digit rate hikes

 “Insurance carriers understand that their role in our marketplace is to pay claims,” Florida Insurance Commissioner David Altmaier told Reuters.
 “The challenge is when those claims are so much more expensive than they expect, it creates uncertainty, it creates turmoil - and that has to be addressed.”

 Florida insurers requested 105 rate increases during the first ten months of 2020, Altmaier said.
-Regulators approved only about 10% of those.
+More than half of the increases that regulators approved were greater than 10%.

 Last month, Altmaier testified before Florida lawmakers, including his views on roofing litigation.
 “We need to really spend some time on this ... coming up with ways that we might be able to mitigate this kind of activity,” he said.